Skip to content

 vi.useRealTimers()

-• Mock global variable
+Mock a global variable

 You can set global variable by assigning a value to globalThis or using vi.stubGlobal helper.
 When using vi.stubGlobal, it will not automatically reset between different tests, unless you enable unstubGlobals config option or call vi.unstubAllGlobals.